Boca Juniors: Badge

 The club has had five different designs for its badge during its history, although its outline has remained unchanged through most of its history.

-The first known emblem dates from 1911, appearing on club's letterhead papers.
+The first known emblem dates from 1911, appearing on the club's letterhead papers.
 In October 1932, the club stated that one star would be added to the badge for each Primera División title won.
 Nevertheless, the stars would not appear until 1943, on a Report and Balance Sheet.

-A version with laurel leaves appeared on a magazine in 1955 to celebrate the 50th anniversary of the club, although the club never used it officially.
+A version with laurel leaves appeared in a magazine in 1955 to celebrate the 50th anniversary of the club, although the club never used it officially.

-The emblem with the stars was rules in 1932 but it has regularly appeared on Boca Juniors uniforms since 1993.
+The emblem with the stars was announced in 1932, but it has regularly appeared on Boca Juniors uniforms since 1993.

-In 1996, the Ronald Shakespear Studio introduced a new badge –with the horizontal band suppressed– as part of a visual identity for the club.
+In 1996, the Ronald Shakespear Studio introduced a new badge (with the horizontal band suppressed) as part of a visual identity for the club.
 The new Boca Juniors image also featured new typography and style.